 - You have or will complete an undergraduate, Master's, doctoral, or professional degree program.

 You may apply for OPT as early as 90 days before your anticipated completion of studies date and as late as the final day of your 60-day grace period following the completion of your program.
 We strongly recommend applying as early as possible to ensure you receive your employment authorization in a timely fashion.
-Expedited processing may only be requested if you have a pending job offer, but faster processing is never guaranteed.

 Appropriate Forms of Employment